maAuSe/tiebert-lukas-ControlMasterclass/goals_assignments/assignment5_plan.md

      5. Press **Button 0** to enable the LQR controller.
      6. Press **Button 2** to start the trajectory.
         - The cart now tracks the reference using **state feedback only** (no feedforward contribution).
-     7. Let the full straight–turn–straight profile finish; do not interfere unless safety requires it.
+     7. Let the full straight-turn-straight profile finish; do not interfere unless safety requires it.
      8. Stop logging in QRC when the cart has stopped near the expected end region.
    - After completing all LQR experiments, **restore** the original feedforward behaviour in `robot.cpp` for normal operation (undo the `uff.Fill(0)` change).